Using images and video

 Our brand identity is also represented through the imagery we use in illustrations, photography and film.

-We have made a large selection of images and illustrations available via our Online Print Centre.
-However, if you're still keen on taking photos yourself, it's important to plan ahead and make sure your images capture the essence of our charity.
+If you're keen on taking photos yourself, it's important to plan ahead and make sure your images capture the essence of our charity.
 The below brief should be provided to all those planning to take pictures for Girlguiding, whether at a one-off event or a professional photoshoot.

 The images we use to represent what we do should show real life, people and natural situations in a positive, dynamic and impactful way.
 Images should: